Contract for Therapy and Counselling

 - Therapy and counselling: £50; Relationship Therapy £80 per couple:

 - Group Therapy: £20 per person ( to a maximum of 5 clients).

-Sessions are arranged for an agreed date and time.
+Counselling/therapy sessions are arranged for an agreed date and time.
 If you are late attending the session, I will wait for 10 minutes -15 minutes online – to allow for any eventualities.
 If you have not contacted us during this time, the session will be considered missed and cancelled.
 You will be charged for the session.
 If you are late attending your session, we will still end at the original end time for the session.

 If you wish to cancel a session, you must give a minimum of 24 hours notice by email or SMS.
 If you miss your agreed session and have not given sufficient notice, I will not refund your payment.

 I work with all clients professionally.
 Therefore, I ask that you do not attend therapy sessions under the influence of alcohol or drugs and ask you to dress appropriately for sessions.

 Session Times and Personal Space